edenprojectde/nekopit/README.md

 While testing i saw that HL has an as good, if not even better performance than NodeJS raw performance.
 (Empty page load)

 This should scale really well into bigger sites and it's primarilly a test to see if it will be as useful as i am thinking.
 And maybe even implementing hpp will be an option later too.

+## How to build&start

+1. Clone this repo.
+    - Install dependencies for node (`npm i .`)

+    OR

+    - Install dependencies for Haxe to get autocomplete.
+    (`haxelib install hxnodejs 12.1.0 `)

+2. Run build script
+    - Run either ./buildscripts/build-and-run-js.sh

+    OR

+    - Run either ./buildscripts/build-and-run-hl.sh

+There is currently no way to watch for file changes or build for C++.